 Private collection, Valencia from 1967.

 The present automaton clock contains as its main spectacle a remarkable mechanical group comprised of a Turkish acrobat and musicians, designed to imitate human movements, in this case on a miniature scale.
-It is all the more remarkable for the fact that the substantial base is beautifully inlaid with references to the Turkish and Islamic world, and we know of no other examples of automata that incorporate this conceit.
+It is all the more remarkable for the fact that the substantial base is beautifully inlaid with references to the Turkish world, and we know of no other examples of automata that incorporate this conceit.

 France had a strong tradition for items made in the Turkish taste; Turquerie was very much in vogue during the ancien regime, the style informing both the fashion and art of the day.
 It underwent a further revival during the 1840s, the culmination of which can be viewed in a clock called Pendule ‘Turque à Musique’ designed by Léon Feuchère for Sèvres in 1843.
-The clock was completely adorned with Islamic architectural motifs, arabesques, crescent moons, and Arabic writing, and was intended as a gift from King Louis-Philippe to the viceroy of Egypt.
+The clock was completely adorned with Middle Eastern architectural motifs, arabesques, crescent moons, and Arabic writing, and was intended as a gift from King Louis-Philippe to the viceroy of Egypt.

 The five figures of the present automaton each move independently of one another, and all have their own unique set of gestures.
 The mandolin player strums the instrument with his right hand while his head moves from side to side, and also nods up and down.
 The triangle player lifts his right arm up and down to strike the triangle, and his head nods up and down as well.
 The drummer lifts his right hand up and down to strike the drum and his head nods up and down, while the seated figure turns his head from side to side.
 Finally, the tightrope walker, as the central figure, features many movements.
 Firstly, he jumps up and down on the slackline; both of his legs bend at the hips and knees.
 His arms move up and down while holding his balancing pole, and he nods his head up and down.